TEN-framework/portal/content/docs/ten_framework/ten_designer/overview.md

 It's worth noting that even though it's not explicitly declared in the `manifest.json`, there is an additional `ffmpeg` system package in the system.
 This is because `ffmpeg_demuxer` and `ffmpeg_muxer` depend on the `ffmpeg` system package, and TEN Manager automatically identifies and installs these transitive dependencies.

-Through the Apps Manager interface in TEN Designer, developers can perform the Install All operation on a specified App to easily complete the installation of all dependencies.
+Through the Apps Manager interface in TMAN Designer, developers can perform the Install All operation on a specified App to easily complete the installation of all dependencies.
 After clicking the button, you will see the following interface showing the installation progress:

 ![Installing All Dependencies for an App](https://ten-framework-assets.s3.amazonaws.com/doc-assets/ten_designer_app_install_all.png)